-According to Mrs. Keish Sterling, owner of KennSterl, and a member of the Seventh-day Adventist Church in Bushy Park, said that her motivation for donating the building comes from her commitment to God as a faithful steward of the blessings He bestows upon her.
+According to Mrs. Keish Sterling-Richards, owner of Kenn-Sterl, and a member of the Seventh-day Adventist Church in Bushy Park, said that her motivation for donating the building comes from her commitment to God as a faithful steward of the blessings He bestows upon her.

 She took time to chronicle her journey from poverty to be the owner of a pharmaceutical company.
 She thanked the persons who contributed to her successes, including her mother, who was present at the ceremony.

 She said that she learnt about the need for a building at H.S.
 Walters Health Center while conversing with the Health Center manager Mrs. Mary Cole sometime in January 2017.

 Project Manager and co-owner of Kenn-Sterl, Mr. Seymour Richards said that the building is to be complete within 6 months of the start of construction.